Mauro Boselli: Estudiantes

 In July 2008, Estudiantes de La Plata bought 50% of Boselli's transfer rights from Boca, allowing the forward to move to the La Plata outfit.
-In his first season at Estudiantes, he reunited with former Boca Juniors colleague Rolando Schiavi, and also formed the team with Juan Sebastián Verón.
 In Estudiantes, Boselli started strongly with 8 goals in 15 league games during his first tournament, the 2008 Apertura.
 In 2009, he won the Copa Libertadores with Estudiantes.
 During the competition, Boselli scored 8 goals, finishing as the overall top scorer of the tournament.
 He also helped the team by scoring the winning goal in the tournament's final against Cruzeiro, in Belo Horizonte.
 In total, Mauro Boselli scored 49 goals at Estudiantes de La Plata since June 2008.
 He hit 32 goals in the Argentine Primera División and a further 17 goals in international cups: 12 in the Copa Libertadores, four in the Copa Sudamericana and one in the FIFA Club World Cup.
 Boselli revealed that Estudiantes coach Alejandro Sabella prepared the squad for six months before playing against 2008/09 UEFA Champions League winners Barcelona, including 15 to 30 minute training sessions on the Tuesdays and Thursdays focusing on how Estudiantes was going to play against Barcelona.